MXHJohn314/ComfyThumbs/README.md

 # ComfyThumbs

-A column-staggered keyboard inspired by comfortable and efficient thumb use and keycap compatibility.
+An ortholinear keyboard inspired by comfortable and efficient thumb use and keycap compatibility.

 ### The Default Keymap
 <h5><b>Comfy Thumbs Rev 1</b></h5>